top of page

 Repeat Offenders

 Some may contend that rather than exercise capital punishment, it is better to “turn the other cheek” and allow repeat offenders another chance to reform their ways.
-However, there is a difference between permitting a person another chance to reform and allowing unrepentant evil to run rampant that places others at risk.
+However, there is a difference between permitting a person another chance to reform and allowing unrepentant evil to run rampant placing others at risk.

 Innocent Criminals